landerlini/scikinC/README.md

  * DecorrTransform from TrackPar (LHCb internal)

 ## Related projects
 LTWNN is a more mature software package that is based on the same philosophy.
 The main difference is that lwtnn compiles the network architecture at compile-time and loads the weights at runtime, while with scikinC both the architecture and the weights to be loaded at runtime.
 As a side benefit, scikinC is a C rather than a C++ project which has less requirements.
-On the other hand, LTWNN supports input and output tensors of various shapes, while scikinC only supports scalar inputs.
+On the other hand, LTWNN supports input and output tensors of various shapes, while scikinC only supports scalar inputs and scalar outputs.